Giants top Diamondbacks 8-7 for 3rd straight win

+SAN FRANCISCO (AP) — Buster Posey’s baserunning skills played a big part in the Giants keeping their latest winning streak going.

-SAN FRANCISCO (AP) — LaMonte Wade Jr. scored the winning run with two outs in the ninth inning when first baseman Christian Walker failed to handle Kris Bryant’s sharp grounder, and the San Francisco Giants danced on the field celebrating an 8-7 victory against the Arizona Diamondbacks on Tuesday night.
+LaMonte Wade Jr. scored the winning run from third with two outs in the ninth inning when first baseman Christian Walker was unable to handle Kris Bryant’s sharp grounder, and San Francisco’s players danced on the field Tuesday night celebrating an 8-7 victory over the Arizona Diamondbacks.

-The Giants won their third straight and fifth in six games, doing it the hard way after going up 5-0 in the fifth.
+Walker was charged with a tough error that gave the NL West-leading Giants their third straight win and fifth in six games.
+They earned this one the hard way after going up 5-0 in the fifth inning of a game matching the top team in the majors against the worst.

-Brandon Crawford hit a go-ahead double in the eighth and Buster Posey homered.
+Brandon Crawford hit a go-ahead double in the eighth and Posey homered.
 After scoring from first on Crawford’s hit, Posey came up from his feet-first slide smiling and told Bryant, “I’m so fast.”

+“That was most definitely sarcasm,” Posey said.
+“I was just happy that I made it there.”

 Asdrúbal Cabrera tied the game with a two-run homer in the Diamondbacks’ five-run sixth.
 Arizona produced three straight doubles to rally and five extra-base hits in all that inning, capped by Cabrera’s seventh homer.